New Zealand education compared with the Philippines

 The education system in New Zealand is very different from the education system in the Philippines.
-In the Philippines, everything you need to know to ace an examination has always been provided by the teachers with enough time to study.
-All learning times are done in a classroom setting and the examinations are mostly written multiple choice questions, enumeration or fill in the blanks.
+In the Philippines, everything you need to know to ace an examination is always provided by the teachers with enough time to study.
+All learning times are done in a classroom setting and the examinations are mostly written multiple choice questions, remuneration or fill in the blanks.
 There were very few written assessments in essay or report format.
-In New Zealand on the other hand, there are certain amount of time allotted for self-directed learning.
-Tutors are there to only provide guidance but the accomplishment of assessments remained the responsibility of the student.
-The assessments are mostly essays and reports with certain number of words to be met and a marking rubric that needs to be followed on the dot.
+In New Zealand on the other hand, there are certain amounts of time allotted for self-directed learning.
+Tutors are only there to provide guidance so that the assessments remain the responsibility of the student.
+The assessments are mostly essays and reports with a certain number of words to be met and a marking rubric that needs to be followed to a tee.
 Personally, I struggled with the fact that not all online sources are accepted as a credible reference in writing your essays or reports.
-This is something very new to me because in the Philippines, this was not emphasized at least during the time that I was still in school.
+This is something very new to me because, in the Philippines, this was not emphasized at least during the time that I was still in school.

-Even with these said difficulties, I managed to finish my studies through the guidance and support from the faculties and staff of Toi Ohomai.
+Even with these said difficulties, I managed to finish my studies with the guidance and support of the faculty and staff at Toi Ohomai.
 The institution welcomes international students with great warmth and acceptance.
-They ensure that each student finds a good accommodation and provides seminars from time to time that tackles the basic things that a student needs to know to do the assessments right.
-During the time that I was with Toi Ohomai, I never felt like a foreigner.
+They ensure that each student finds good accommodation.
+They also provide seminars that cover the basic things that students need to know to help them do the assessments right.
+During the time that I was with Toi Ohomai I never felt like a foreigner.
 Rather, I felt like I was home.